github/docs/content/apps/creating-github-apps/writing-code-for-a-github-app/building-ci-checks-with-a-github-app.md

 text = "Octo RuboCop version: #{@output['metadata']['rubocop_version']}"
 ```

 Now your code should have all the information it needs to update your check run.
-In [Part 1 of this tutorial](#step-13-update-a-check-run), you added code to set the status of the check run to `success`.
+In "[Step 1.3.
+Update a check run](#step-13-update-a-check-run)," you added code to set the status of the check run to `success`.
 You'll need to update that code to use the `conclusion` variable you set based on the RuboCop results (to `success` or `neutral`).
 Here's the code you added previously to your `server.rb` file:

 ```ruby
 # Mark the check run as complete!